-3. Motivate them to engage in a physical activity - Kids can let off some temper by engaging in physical activities like painting, drawing, playing sports, hitting the pillow or pounding on clay.
+- Motivate them to engage in physical activity - Kids can let off some temper by engaging in physical activities like painting, drawing, playing sports, hitting the pillow or pounding on clay.
 This can help them divert their mind and let out some of the steam.

-4. Praise their good behaviour - Kids love to be appreciated for their achievements.
+- Praise their good behavior - Kids love to be appreciated for their achievements.
 This motivates them to get better.
 Praise them when you notice a positive change in their behaviour.
 They’ll want to be good so that they keep getting those brownie points from you.

 We all feel angry at some of the other point in life.
 We all have our saturation points and if something triggers, we tend to lose our cool.
 While anger is an emotion that is mostly short-lived outward aggression, depression is long-term inward aggression.
 There’s no doubt about the fact that anger plays a significant role in depression.

 A study done in the UK in 2013 suggested that bottling up our temper inside of us and turning our anger on ourselves contributes to the severity of depression.